Mark Adickes

 Mark Stephen Adickes (born April 22, 1961) is an orthopedic surgeon and a former American football offensive lineman in the National Football League (NFL) for the Kansas City Chiefs and Washington Redskins.
 Adickes was an All-American offensive lineman at Baylor University and later attended George Mason University and Harvard University Medical School.
 He is ESPN's NFL injury analyst and is the chief of sports medicine for Baylor College of Medicine.

-Early career
+Early life

 Adickes played high school football at Killeen High School in Killeen, Texas.
 He attended and played college football at Baylor University, where he was named an All-American.

 Adickes was inducted into the Baylor Sports Hall of Fame in 1998.

 Professional career

 Adickes started his professional football career in the United States Football League (USFL) for the Los Angeles Express in 1984 where he blocked for Steve Young.
 He was then chosen in the 1984 NFL Supplemental Draft of USFL and CFL Players by the Kansas City Chiefs, where he would play for four years.
 He then played for two years for the Washington Redskins, winning the Super Bowl.